 The St. Albans Psalter

-This beautiful 12th Century manuscript is both fascinating and incredibly unique as, although it is very early – dated 1123- 1135, a great deal is known about who it was commissioned for and why.
+This beautiful 12th Century manuscript is both fascinating and incredibly unusual as, although it is very early – dated 1123- 1135, a great deal is known about who it was commissioned for and why.

-In addition to the 150 Latin Psalms (Gallican version), the calendar at the beginning and the litany and prayers at the end of the book, the St. Albans Psalter includes two further quite unusual texts: the Life of St. Alexis and a letter of Pope Gregory the Great in which he defends the variety of images as a teaching aid.
+In addition to the 150 Latin Psalms (Gallican version), the calendar at the beginning and the litany and prayers at the end of the book, the St. Albans Psalter includes two further quite unusual texts: the Life of St. Alexis and a letter by Pope Gregory the Great in which he defends the variety of images as a teaching aid.

-The impressive picture cycle was created by the main artist of the Psalter, the “Alexis Master”.
+The impressive picture cycle was created by the main artist of the Psalter, the 'Alexis Master'.
 The rich sequence of scenes introducing the book is distinguished by strong body colour painting, and by elegant, extremely elongated figures that are mostly shown in profile.
-The artist shaped the tender bodies using a complex system of deep colour shades and lines of light derived from Byzantine models.
+The artist shaped the figures using a complex system of deep colour shades and lines of light derived from Byzantine models.
 The backgrounds are composed of blocks of colour and include complicated architectural elements.
 His work is clearly influenced by Ottonian art.
 Blue, green and purple dominate each single composition of the English picture cycle.
 All miniatures are set in a golden frame, which is in turn filled with opulent meandering bands of a sheer incredible variety.